 We use a combination of pre- and intra-operative medications to help minimize post-surgical pain, however, we do provide post-surgery pain medication as needed.

-Overall, our patients report pain to be very low after surgery.
+Overall, our patients report any pain to be very mild after surgery.
 In fact, the majority of our patients do not need to use any type of narcotic pain medication at all.

 Any face is capable of having its features made more masculine.
 However, surgery of any type can only be performed on individuals who are deemed to be medically safe surgical candidates.